Data has taken over the world.

 - They are less likely to be considering competing offers.

-A strategic focus on passive candidates is your secret weapon for filling challenging roles like Data Scientist (and we’ll get into exactly how to do it below).
+A strategic focus on passive candidates is your secret weapon for filling challenging roles (and we’ll get into exactly how to do it below).

-Unresponsive candidates, outdated LinkedIn profiles, dry talent pools — if these challenges sound familiar to you, it might be worth checking out some creative sources of tech talent.
+Unresponsive candidates, outdated LinkedIn profiles, dry talent pools — if these challenges sound familiar to you, it might be worth checking out some creative sources of data science talent.

 - You can find techies in their natural habitat on sites like GitHub, far and away the most popular place for maintaining code, and Stack Overflow, another popular gathering spot